-- 14. Supervision: The main job of an entrepreneur is to supervise all the factors engaged production process. - 15.
+- 9. Divisionoflabour: The splitting upof production into different parts and entrusting them to different workers is also function of an entrepreneur. - 10.
+Qualityofproduct: Keepinginviewthecompetitioninthemarket, theentrepreneurhastodeterminethequalityofhisproduct. - 11.
+Saleofgoods: Heemploysagoodnumberofsalesmanto market thegoods. - 12.
+Advertisement: Hehastodoadvertisementofqualityofhisgoodsthroughnewspapers, mag azines.radio.TV etc. - 13.
+Searchformarkets: Heshouldproducegoodsinaccordancewithcustomer'stastesandexpl oremarkets forhisproduct. - 14.
+Supervision: The main job of an entrepreneur is to supervise all the factors engaged production process. - 15.
 Contact with the government: A license shouldbe taken before the start of precaution.
-He has to a bide by certain rules and regulations of production and has to paytaxes regularly. - 16.
+Hehas to a bide by certain rules and regulations of production and has to paytaxes regularly. - 16.
 Payment to factors of productions: He has to make payments to the landlord, labour, capitalist in the form of rent, wages and interest. - 17.
-Quantity of production: He determines the quantity of production keeping in viewthe demandforgoods and the extent of market. - 18.
+Quantity of production: He determines the quantity of production keeping in viewthe demandforgoods and the extentof market. - 18.
 Risk-taking: There are chances that he may be rewarded with a handsome profit or hemaysuffer aheavyloss.
 Therefore, risk-bearing is the final responsibility of an entrepreneur.